Monday, September 18, 2023

 And that made me curious to try the 'original.'
 Or at least try a cookie recipe based off of the original.
 I looked up recipes for 'swig' cookies - and I found a TON.
 Like I said, late to the bandwagon.
 I'm going to say this right off.
 I've never been the biggest fan of sugar cookies.
 Something about the texture?
 But I like 'swig' style sugar cookies.
 They're kind of like a cross between a sugar cookie and shortbread?
 But I'd say they're less finicky to make than shortbread cookies.
 I like them.

-I am still going to copy out the recipe because there is an adaptation of adding a little vanilla, which I'll be honest I don't always add, but I like the reminder to maybe put it in.
-I also wanted to separate out the wet and dry ingredients.
+I've seen quite a few adaptations that have made lemon or lime ones, even chocolate versions.
+For the basic recipe you can add a little extract, which I'll be honest I don't always add, but I like the reminder to maybe put it in.
+I also separated out the wet and dry ingredients.
 I accidentally added the powdered sugar with the dry ingredients once and it did not turn out as well as when you mix it with the wet - the dough was super crumbly.
-I just need the visual reminder to put it with dry ingredients.
-I ended up relisting out the ingredients in the order I like to add them as I'm putting everything together.
-As well, it's not listed (anywhere that I could find?) how many cookies the recipe makes.
-I don't have a cookie scoop, I'm making them by hand so it's helpful to know how many I'm making, also because I prefer smaller cookie portions.

-I did notice at the bottom of the Vintage Revivals recipe that there's was a link to another recipe it was adapted from.
-I checked it out and it was the same recipe for the cookie portion of it.
-I did want to mention that and link as well, just in case.
 I'm not listing a frosting recipe just yet and that's simply because I haven't found one that I'm in love with.
 I need to experiment with a few others before I commit to one.
 But FYI, the 'original' recipe calls for a sour cream frosting.

 INGREDIENTS: